olsonjeffery/dualpower/README.md

   <img src="logo.png" alt="Dual Power logo" />
 </p>

-> ⚠️ The Dual Power project is in a PRE-ALPHA state; It provides zero guarantee of
+> ⚠️ The Dual Power project is in a PRE-ALPHA state; It provides zero guarantee
-> stability or correctness.
+> of stability or correctness.
 You have been warned.

 Dual Power is an out-of-the-box setup for Arch/EndevourOS Linux.
 It is meant to be deployed over a fresh install of the Linux distro.
 It's original inspiration was liberated from the [O****** project][2].
 Like O******, Dual Power is developer focused.
-It uses a different collection of software to make up it's base, although it borrows a few components (like its LazyVim setup).
+It uses a different collection of software to make up it's base, although it borrows a few components (like its LazyVim setup, screensaver scheme, etc).

 This project is yet another meta-distro, "pre-riced for a certain setup", but without a focus on built-in configurability for the defaults.
 So, if your immediate